 Coronaviruses are zoonotic, meaning they usually begin in animals.
-While rare, coronaviruses can evolve to infect people.
 For example, investigations found that SARS-CoV was transmitted from civet cats to humans, and MERS-CoV was transmitted from dromedary camels to humans.

 In some cases, the coronavirus can evolve further and spread from person-to-person.
 The route of transmission is not always known, but the viruses are generally thought to spread by respiratory droplets when people are in close contact.